DANMUSO/knotapi-secureapis/README.md

 After successfully setting the token, you will have the capability to access and utilize the other available endpoints.

+In the Task Model there is status parameter that use binaries 1 , 0.
+1 present completed task while 0 present uncompleted task.

 To access the database for this project, please use the provided database connection information and credentials
 Link: http://3.94.140.108:9025/
 Server: mysqldbknotapi